House mouse: Mice as pests

 Mice are widespread pest organisms, and one of the most common rodents to infest human buildings.
-They commonly forage outdoors during the spring and summer, but retreat into buildings through the fall and winter to seek warmth and food.
+They commonly forage outdoors during the spring and summer, but retreat into buildings through the autumn and winter to seek warmth and food.
 They typically feed on unattended food, leftovers and garden produce.
-Their foraging risks the contamination and degradation of food supplies, and can also spread other pests such as fleas, ticks and lice.
+Their foraging risks the contamination and degradation of food supplies, and can also spread other pests such as fleas, ticks, lice and mites.

 When infesting homes, house mice may pose a risk of damaging and compromising the structure of furniture and the building itself.
 They gnaw various materials to file down their growing teeth and keep the length under control.
 Common damage includes gnawed electrical wires, marks on wooden furniture and construction supporting elements, and textile damage.

 Mice and diseases

 House mice can sometimes transmit diseases, contaminate food, and damage food packaging.
 Although the Centers for Disease Control and Prevention provides a list with diseases transmitted by rodents, only a few of the diseases are transmitted through the house mouse.

 Lymphocytic choriomeningitis (LCMV) can be transmitted by mice, but is not a commonly reported infection in humans, though most infections are mild and are often never diagnosed.
 Some concern exists that women should not be infected with LCMV during pregnancy.

 House mice are not usually a vector of human plague (bubonic plague) because they have fewer infestations with fleas than do rats, and because the fleas which house mice normally carry exhibit little tendency to bite humans rather than their natural host.

 Rickettsialpox, caused by the bacterium Rickettsia akari and similar to chickenpox, is spread by mice in general, but is very rare and generally mild and resolves within two or three weeks if untreated.
 No known deaths have resulted from the disease.
 Murine typhus (also called endemic typhus), caused by the bacterium Rickettsia typhi, is transmitted by the fleas that infest rats.
 While rat fleas are the most common vectors, cat fleas and mouse fleas are less common modes of transmission.
 Endemic typhus is highly treatable with antibiotics.
 The U.S. CDC currently does not mention rickettsialpox or murine typhus on its website about diseases directly transmitted by rodents (in general).

 Leptospirosis is carried by a variety of wild and domestic animals including dogs, rats, swine, cattle, mice in general, and can be transmitted by the urine of an infected animal and is contagious as long as the urine is still moist.

 In Central Europe, the Dobriva sequence of hantavirus has been found in house mice.
 This is the most serious type of hanta that can infect humans.

+Mice contribute indirectly to the transmission of Lyme disease by acting as hosts for tick larvae.
+When young ticks feed on infected mice, they acquire the bacteria responsible for the disease.
+As these ticks mature, they can transmit the infection to humans and other animals through subsequent bites, thereby playing a crucial role in the disease's ecological cycle.